carrier-io/carrier-io.github.io/_posts/2023-05-31-carrier-create-project.md

 ## Next Step: Changing the Default Passwords

-Follow the guide on [how to change default Admin passwords in Carrier and Keycloak](http://getcarrier.io/posts/change-passwords/) to get started.
+Follow the guide on [how to change default Admin passwords in Carrier and Keycloak](https://getcarrier.io/posts/change-passwords/) to get started.
+Follow the guide on [how to configure backend performance test](https://getcarrier.io/posts/backend-test-configuration/) to get started.

 ### Additional: Creating a Project for Carrier Admin User